Employer of Record in Cameroon

 Notice Period in Cameroon

-During termination in Malawi, a written notice specifying reasons is mandatory.
+During termination in Cameroon, a written notice specifying reasons is mandatory.
 The notice period duration varies based on the employee's professional category and length of service as follows:

 • Category I to IX: 30 days if the length of service is less than one year